-To take this into account, we will mark as AND states those states of the model automaton whose outgoing arcs are labeled with actions whose sender is one of the services, such as $offer_Pu$ or not\avail\Pu.
-A conditional plan can then be obtained by searching the product automaton with a forward-chaining algorithm which considers all AND states as branching points of the plan.
+The first step for obtaining a conditional plan consists in building the Büchi automaton obtained from the domain description D{PS} and the constraints Constr.
+During the construction of the automaton, we will mark as AND states those states whose outgoing arcs are labeled with actions whose sender is one of the services, such as offer_Pu or not_avail_Pu5.
+The plan can be obtained by searching the automaton with a forward-chaining algorithm which considers all AND states as branching points of the plan.